TJH33/MedicalFTP/Report.md

 In our first group meeting, we discussed our strengths with regards to programming and came to the conclusion that our FTP server would be written in Python as this is a language we are all familiar and comfortable with.
 In this meeting, we agreed on who would complete what tasks in the project breakdown, ensuring no one was given too much work and no one given too little.

 In this meeting we also agreed on a schuedule for our team to meet once a week to discuss the progress we had made and if we needed assistance on our tasks that we had agreed to do previously.

+To keep track of task assignments, we used a task assignment tool called Jira - this allowed to keep track of how was assigned to what task, and it also gave the task assignee chance to post progress updates.

 # <u>Project Execution </u>
 <u>FTP Server</u>